ChandraShekharSaini/bankmanagement-main-api/README.md

-# 🏦 Bank Management System — Java Spring Boot Project
+# 🏦 Bank Management System — Spring Boot Project

 The **Bank Management System** is a full-featured web application built using **Spring Boot**, designed to handle essential banking operations like account creation, transactions, balance tracking, and customer management.
 It focuses on scalability, modularity, and security — showcasing how modern banking logic can be implemented using enterprise-grade Java technologies.